Platform screen doors: Chile

+Platform screen doors at San Pablo station on line 1 now installed.

-Platform edge doors are currently in use at Lines 3 and 6 of the Santiago Metro, being a novelty in the system.
+Currently, platform screen doors are in use on lines 3 and 6 of the Santiago Metro, a new feature for the system.
+Installation of platform screen doors on Line 1 stations began in 2025, starting at San Pablo station, where the doors became operational on March 2, 2026.

 Mainland China

 All metro systems in China have platform screen doors installed on most of their lines.
 All stations built after the mid-2000s have some form of platform barrier.
 Guangzhou Metro Line 2, which opened in 2002, is the first metro system in mainland China to have installed platform screen doors since its completion.
 The older Guangzhou Metro Line 1 also completed the installation of platform screen doors between 2006 and 2009.
 Only the Dalian Metro lines 3, 12, and 13, Wuhan Metro line 1 and Changchun Metro lines 3, 4, and 8 have stations without the platform screen doors on their early lines (As of 21 September 2019).
 However many are starting the process of retrofitting these lines with platform screen gates.

 In addition, many bus rapid transit systems such as the Guangzhou Bus Rapid Transit also have stops that are equipped with platform screen doors.
 Platform screen doors are also present in some tram and light rail stops such as the Xijiao Light rail, Nanjing tram and Chengdu tram.

 Several underground high speed railway stations of the CRH network use platform screen doors set back from the platform edge.

 In addition, Fengxian District in Shanghai installed platform gates at a road crossing.